 West Point Lighthouse .
 Northumberland Strait .
 Prince Edward Island .
 Canada .
 Watercolor .
 9" x 12"

 ... the West Point Light was turned on at a height of 66 feet above high tide in 1876.
-It was a square, tapered wooden tower with attached, 2 story, keeper's house.
-The tower was built over a stone cribwork foundation with additional stone fill into the first level of the tower to provide a more stable base in the sandy soil.
+It is a square, tapered wooden tower with attached, 2 story, keeper's house.
+The tower was erected over a stone cribwork foundation with additional stone fill into the first level of the tower to provide a more stable base in the sandy soil.
 The tower was painted white with red horizontal banding on 3 sides, then in 1915 the red bands were painted black.
 In 1963 the light was automated, the keeper's house and auxilary structures were removed.
-In 1983, the West Point Development Corporation, gained control of the site and a reconstruction of the keeper's house was erected in 1984 for use as a museum.
+In 1983, the West Point Development Corporation, gained control of the site and constructed a representation of the original keeper's house in 1984, for use as a museum.
 In 1987 a large addition was built off the north side of the tower, adding a restaurant and rental guest rooms... doubling the size of the complex.
 West Point Lighthouse is illustrated, viewed from the South, as it appears in October of 2016.